Determining universality of $m$-gonal form with first five coefficients: Introduction

 In effect, $\gamma_m$ is strictly greater than $m-4$.
 Although $\gamma_m$ is strictly greater than $m-4$, is there $(a_1,\cdots, a_i)$ for which

 In this paper, we consider $(a_1,a_2,a_3,a_4,a_5)$ for which for any $m-4>a_1+a_2+a_3+a_4+a_5$ (or at least for almost all $m$).
-The result would make to determine the universality of $m$-gonal form $\sum_{k=1}^na_kP_m(x_k)$ with $\gamma_{m,(a_1,a_2,a_3,a_4,a_5)}=m-4$ easy.
-Moreover, one may directly determine the minimal rank of some specific type of $m$-gonal forms to be universal with the results.
+The result makes determination of the universality of $m$-gonal form $\sum_{k=1}^na_kP_m(x_k)$ with $\gamma_{m,(a_1,a_2,a_3,a_4,a_5)}=m-4$ easy.
+Moreover, one may instantly determine the minimal rank of some specific type of $m$-gonal forms to be universal by applying the results.
 Actually, in Section 4, as its applications, we fill out some remaining answers in \cite{KP} and deal with another example.

 0.5em